PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 These checks do not claim a new model-corpus run.
 At resume, inventory the next raw result boundary before modifying production code.
 Commit and push only; do not create, reopen, or update a pull request.

+## Late NDHWC/cost-volume direct results characterization checkpoint

+The late NDHWC gate runner returns two fixed counters from two transactional layout pass specs.
+The adjacent cost-volume scatter runner returns one fixed counter from one transactional pass spec.
+Their lower-level optimizers prune unused tensors on exit, so zero counters are not complete mutation evidence.

+The raw lowerer pair shares one explicit `late_ndhwc_cost_volume_state_scope`.
+It remains between retained post-SINet dequant-HardSigmoid statistics and retained cost-volume Conv-affine statistics.
+Gate-layout required policy selects the same owners at indices 3/4, and full policy at indices 4/5; each nested pair shares its parent scope.

+Passing contracts freeze both schemas, all transactional pass IDs, lower-level cleanup, exact direct arguments and common scope, neighbors, required/full nested indices and scope identity, and sole direct occurrences.
+A strict expected-failure contract selects the unconsumed observation targets `_late_ndhwc_gate_layout_stats` and `_late_cost_volume_scatter_layout_stats` together.

+The first dedicated characterization run reported `1 passed, 1 failed, 1 xfailed in 0.63s`; the new test treated the NDHWC loop-generated `pass_id` AST name as a literal.
+It now reads the two fixed IDs from the callbacks declaration while separately requiring the transactional PassSpec factory.

+Corrected characterization validation completed sequentially under `uv`:

+- dedicated pair contract: `2 passed, 1 xfailed in 0.59s`
+- both owners, gate orchestration, direct neighbors, terminal validation, architecture, and pass-efficiency coverage:
+  `416 passed, 1 xfailed in 19.41s`
+- 102 branch-changed test files: `1653 passed, 1 xfailed in 31.98s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The sole expected failure is the intentionally unimplemented pair of direct assignments.
+Retain only the existing dictionaries.
+Do not change transactional owners or schemas, underlying pruning, shared scope, nested selection, direct arguments, call order, dependencies, public API, or TensorFlow behavior.
+Keep both targets unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.